Kh1T/agteach-instructor/README.md

 # AgTeach - Instructor Interface

-Our video training platform provides a powerful and intuitive interface for instructors to create, manage, and monetize their educational content with modern web technologies to ensure a smooth and responsive user experience.
+Our Agricultural Training Video platform provides a powerful and intuitive interface for instructors to create, manage, and monetize their educational content with modern web technologies to ensure a smooth and responsive user experience.

 ## Table of Contents